vegidio/mediaorient/README.md

 However, I cannot emphasize this enough: **do NOT upload any illegal content**.
 If you upload illegal content, I will not only block your access to this project, but I will also report you to the authorities using your IP address and any other information available.

-### The App Binary Is Too Large

-There are two main reasons for this:

-1. This app depends on [ONNX Runtime](https://onnxruntime.ai).
-I could ask users to install this dependency separately, but not everyone is tech-savvy, and that would create unnecessary difficulties.
-To ensure a smoother experience, I chose to embed ONNX Runtime directly in the app.
-2. The pre-trained neural network is quite large.
-(Generally, the larger the model, the more accurate it is at determining media orientation.)
-This contributes significantly to the app’s binary size.

-Unfortunately, there isn’t much I can do about this.
-If you are using this project as a Go library, expect your final binary to increase by at least 100 MB.

 ### Video Orientation Doesn't Work

 If the orientation calculation/fix of videos is not working, it may be because you don't have [FFmpeg](https://www.ffmpeg.org/download.html) working in your computer, which is required to extract frames from the video files.

 When FFmpeg is not found, **mediaorient** will try to automatically download and install it for you.
 Even though this will work in most cases, it may fail for unpredictable reasons.

-The best option to have the video comparison working is to install FFmpeg yourself in your computer and make sure it is available in your `PATH`.
+The best option to have the video calculation working is to install FFmpeg yourself in your computer and make sure it is available in your `PATH`.

 ### "App Is Damaged/Blocked..."
 (Windows & macOS only)